pidgin was our Word of the Day on 07/26/2016. Hear the podcast!

 The history of pidgin begins in the early 19th century in the South China city of Guangzhou.
 Chinese merchants interacting with English speakers on the docks in this port adopted and modified the word business in a way that, by century's end, had become pidgin.
 The word itself then became the descriptor of the unique communication used by people who speak different languages.
 Pidgins generally consist of small vocabularies (Chinese Pidgin English has only 700 words), but some have grown to become a group's native language.
 Examples include Sea Island Creole (spoken in

-Origin of PIDGIN
+Origin and Etymology of pidgin

-Seen & Heard
+Seen and Heard